 When a child snores but continues to sleep well, physicians often just watch and wait.
 However, when parents report a disrupted sleep pattern with excessive tossing and turning or awakening in the night, an evaluation may be needed.

-Light snoring often does not significantly block the airway, but as the snoring gets heavier, more blockage often occurs.
+Light snoring often does not significantly block the airway.
+As the snoring gets heavier, more blockage often occurs.
 Most of us have heard of sleep apnea where breathing temporarily stops throughout the night.
 Because 2-4% of kids develop sleep apnea, you should contact your child’s physician as soon as possible if you feel this could be present.

 When apnea is not present, we call it primary snoring.
 However, kids have a grey area where the problem is not simple or severe.
 Just as with most medical problems, there is a spectrum or range in severity.